SpecularAura/JavaExperiments/Readme.md

 	1. Default constructor
 	2. Parameterized constructor

 6. Program on Packages
-	- [ ] Write a Program to demonstrate user defined Packages.
+Write a Program to demonstrate user defined Packages.

 7. Program on 2D array, strings functions
-	- [ ] To check if the entered matrix is symmetric or not.
+	1. To check if the entered matrix is symmetric or not.
-	- [ ] To perform Matrix Multiplication.
+	2. To perform Matrix Multiplication.
-	- [ ] Reverse the string and decide whether it is Palindrome or not and Capitalize the String.
+	3. Reverse the string and decide whether it is Palindrome or not and Capitalize the String.
-	- [ ] Program to demonstrate built-in Functions of String Class.
+	4. Program to demonstrate built-in Functions of String Class.

 8. Program on StringBuffer and Vectors
-	- [ ] Program to demonstrate built-in StringBuffer Functions.
+	1. Program to demonstrate built-in StringBuffer Functions.
-	- [ ] Program to demonstrate built-in functions of Vector Class.
+	2. Program to demonstrate built-in functions of Vector Class.

 9. Program on types of inheritance
-	- [ ] Program to demonstrate single inheritance
+	1. Program to demonstrate single inheritance
-	- [ ] Program to demonstrate multilevel Inheritance
-(using Super keyword).
+	2. Program to demonstrate multilevel Inheritance (using Super keyword).

 10. Program on Multiple Inheritance
-	- [ ] Program to demonstrate multiple Inheritance
+	1. Program to demonstrate multiple Inheritance (using Interfaces).
-(using Interfaces).
-	- [ ] Write a program for making one base class and two subclasses (student is base class, music representative and sport representative derived class).
+	2. Write a program for making one base class and two subclasses (student is base class, music representative and sport epresentative derived class).
 Add appropriate properties and methods.

 11. Program on abstract class and abstract methods.
-	- [ ] WAP to create an abstract class Shape with abstract method area(), implement the same in different classes Rectangle, circle, triangle.
+WAP to create an abstract class Shape with abstract method area(), implement the same in different classes Rectangle, circle, triangle.
 Make appropriate use of super and final concepts in